ellenvanwyk/ellenvanwyk.github.io/about.md

 #### I'm comfortable with technical domains and evangelizing design

 Currently I live in the LA area and create systems engineering tools.
-My background in academic research and visual communication drives my user research and design practice.
+My background in academic research, neuroscience, and visual communication drives my user research and design practice.

 I studied UX and information systems at UC Berkeley.
 I interned at Amazon.com in Amazon Marketing Services and before grad school researched tools for 3D animators.